yury-fedotov/kedro/docs/source/development/custom_code.md

     │   ├── pipeline_registry.py
     │   ├── settings.py
     │   ├── pipelines
-    │   └── utils                       <-- Create a module to store your `utils` │       ├── __init__.py             <-- Required to import from it
+    │   └── utils                       <-- Create a module to store your utilities │       ├── __init__.py             <-- Required to import from it
-    │       ├── pandas_utils.py         <-- Locate a file with utility functions here
+    │       ├── pandas_utils.py         <-- Put a file with utility functions here
     │       ├── dictionary_utils.py     <-- Or a few files
     │       ├── visualization_utils     <-- Or sub-modules to organize even more utilities
     └── tests